prometheuxresearch/docs/docs/sdk/api/logic/vadalog_compiler.md

     - A list of lists, where each internal list contains `.vada` file paths to be compiled together as a single ontology.
     - The outer list contains multiple ontologies to be compiled and reasoned over sequentially.

+- **user_prompt** (`str`, optional):
+    - A user-provided prompt to inject into LLMs interactions during the compilation process.
+    - This allows the user to specify how the system should explain or process the ontologies.

 - **attempts** (`int`, optional): The number of retry attempts for compilation in case of a rate-limiting error (`HTTP 429`).
 The default value is `0`.

 ### Returns:

 - **List[Ontology]**: A list of instances of the `Ontology` class, representing the compiled ontologies.
+- The function also automatically generates natural language (NL) descriptions in model annotations if the description field is left empty.
+It updates the `.vada` file with these generated descriptions.
+The descriptions are created based on the context of the model, potentially influenced by the optional user_prompt.
+For more details on how to format model annotations and avoid syntax issues, please refer to [Model Annotation Documentation](https://www.prometheux.co.uk/docs/learn/vadalog/annotations#model)

 ## Examples: